renatoathaydes/safeson/README.md

 > As soon as records are released into Java, SafeSON will be able to support them with very little change.

-POJOs are expected to be similar to the upcoming Java records:
+POJOs are expected to be similar to the upcoming [Java records](https://blogs.oracle.com/javamagazine/records-come-to-java):

-* Immutable.
 * One or more constructors define the fields required to build it.
 * Must be compiled with the `-parameters` option (to keep parameter names in bytecode).